Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly identifies the tool as searching 'raw ThumbGate state' across four specific sources (feedback logs, ContextFS memory, prevention rules, imported policy documents), which differentiates it from other search tools like search_lessons or session_search.
+The description clearly identifies the tool's purpose: searching raw ThumbGate state across four specific sources (feedback logs, ContextFS memory, prevention rules, imported policy documents).
+The verb 'Search' is specific, and the scope distinguishes it from sibling tools like search_lessons or recall, which focus on different data domains.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.